I am a traveler. I am a runner. I am a single mom. I am a Foreign Service Officer.

 That’s the gist, but not the whole, of it.
 I studied in China, taught English in South Korea, volunteered and studied in the Philippines, taught English three years in western Japan, and managed to receive two MA degrees, one from the US and one from Singapore.
 I was a recovering solo backpacking traveler with over sixty countries visited when I starting working for the federal government in 2006.

 In May 2011 I accepted a spot to join the Foreign Service, and a month later I learned I was pregnant.
-My first tour with the Foreign Service was in Ciudad Juarez, Mexico and my current, second tour, is Shanghai, China.
+My first tour with the Foreign Service was in Ciudad Juarez, Mexico.
+My second was Shanghai, China.
+My current, third, is Malawi.
 I am still very much smitten with the travel bug and this will be the repository of my musings on life abroad and as a foreign service officer, traveling with my daughter, past journeys, running (or my attempts at trying to keep up with running), and life in general.

 Over 100 countries and counting.